-Abstract - There is a misplaced notion that Risk Management and Business Development are at cross-roads, which is based on the premise that the Business Managers tend to compromise in certain areas of Risk Management in the interest of the business growth.
+There is a misplaced notion that Risk Management and Business Development are at certain areas of Risk Management in the interest of the business growth.
 But, in the larger interests of the Risk Management and the Business Growth as well, the Business Managers should be actively involved in facilitating effective Risk Management.
-In fact, an effective Risk Management would facilitate a healthy understanding of the exposure and its inherent Risks, leading to healthy business growth for the Banks and thus protect the stakeholder value.
+In fact, an effective Risk leading to healthy business growth for the Banks and thus protect the stakeholder value.